 In the fall of 2016, LVC was able to purchase the Dorothy Day House (Milwaukee) and added the Food Justice House, by placing Volunteers in 5 urban agricultural projects in Milwaukee.
 In 2018, this house was renamed the Venus Williams house, in honor of a local Milwaukee food justice leader.

-In 2018, as we recommit to be more connected with our host communities, we give thanks for the nearly 40 years of working for peace with justice.
-If you are an LVC alum and have yet to fill out our 40th Anniversary survey, please do so here and help us plan our celebrations for the 2019-20 program year!
+In 2019, as we recommit to be more connected with our host communities, we give thanks for the 40 years of working for peace with justice.
+If you are an LVC alum and have yet to fill out our 40th Anniversary survey, please do so here, and visit the 40th Anniversary page, to be part of celebrations for the 2019-20 program year!

 How many LVC Alumni are there?